-Draft findings in my report so far, many of which you’ll find are in direct opposition to Ron Arkin “ethical controls” report above:
+The draft findings so far, many of which you’ll find are in direct opposition to Ron Arkin “ethical controls” report above, are:

 1. Robots reduce the perceived cost of war and may result in increased kinetic action to defend the national interest.
 Robots may be used like President Clinton’s lobbed cruise missiles against Afghanistan and Sudan.
 They also be used to facilitate a more expeditionary foreign policy with less public and Congressional oversight.
 To some, the value of private security contractors will pale in comparison to that of robots.